pkic/pkimm/tools/_index.md

 ---
 date: 2023-06-17T7:00:00Z
-title: Assessment tools
+title: Tools
 weight: 7

 ---

-# Assessment tools
+# Tools

-The following tools are available to assess the maturity of the PKI:
+The following tools are available to support the PKI maturity model:

 | Tool                         | Description                                                                                                                                                                                                                                                                 |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|